Well, I sure wish I knew how to tell if my baby has an ear infection.

 Ear infections are definitely no fun.
 They transform perfectly wonderful children into baby monsters.
 Baby becomes miserable and the only thing they know to do is cry when something isn’t right.
 It’s always a good idea to see the pediatrician if something odd is happening with your little bear.
 You’re mama and you know your baby best.

 Has your baby ever had an ear infection?
 What signs and symptoms did they have?
 How did you handle it?
+I hope this helps you determine how to tell if your baby has an ear infection!
 Leave comments below, I’d love to hear from fellow mamas about their ear infection experience!